ebruun/ECL_robotic_cell/README.md

 `conda env export --from-history --name ecl_robotic_cell > environment.yml`

+If on a windows machine, turn off the prefix line (this is only for mac)

 create new from environment.yml file:
 `conda env create`

+Make sure the correct interpreter corresponding to this environment is selected in VS-code, View --> Command Palette --> Python, Select Interpreter --> ecl_robotic_cell

+fixes some incompatibility with rosliby 1.8.0, so specifying 1.3.0, which works for the specified compas_fab and compas versions

 ## Linting and Pre-commit